Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 Sorted by size, it is clear that the fully static native image, compressed with upx

-, and then packaged in the scratch container is the smallest at just 36.2MB.
+, and then packaged on the scratch container is the smallest at just 34.5MB.
 Note that the website static pages added 44M to the container images size.
-Static resources are "baked” into native images.
+Static resources are "baked” into the native image.

 Container | Size of a build artefact (JAR, Jlink runtime, native executable) | Base image | Container |